|(a) The purpose of this section is to provide a procedure

 the award; and re-advertising the purchase using revised specifications.

-(f) The Director of Finance's determination on a protest
+(f) The chief officer's determination on a protest

-his or her designee.
-An appeal of the Director of Finance's determination
+his designee.
+An appeal of the chief officer's determination must

-must be in writing and must be received in the office of the Executive
+be in writing and must be received in the office of the executive

-Director or his or her designee no later than ten working days after
+director or his designee no later than ten working days after the

-the date of the Director of Finance's determination.
-The appeal shall
+date of the chief officer's determination.
+The appeal shall be limited

-be limited to review of the Director of Finance's determination.
-Copies
+to review of the chief officer's determination.
+Copies of the appeal

-of the appeal must be mailed or delivered by the appealing party to
+must be mailed or delivered by the appealing party to other interested

-other interested parties and must contain an affidavit that such copies
+parties and must contain an affidavit that such copies have been provided.

-(g) The General Counsel shall review the protest, Director
+(g) The general counsel shall review the protest, chief

 with recommendation to the executive director or his designee.
 The

-executive director or his or her designee may, in his or her discretion,
+executive director or his designee may, in his or her discretion,

-refer the matter to TREC at a regularly scheduled open meeting or
+refer the matter to the Board of Trustees at a regularly scheduled

-Director or his or her designee under subsection (f) of this section
+director or his designee under subsection (f) of this section and

-and has been referred to the relevant Commission or Board of TREC
+has been referred to the Board of Trustees by the executive director

-(g) of this section, the following requirements shall apply:
+or his designee under subsection (g) of this section, the following

 (1) Copies of the appeal, responses of interested parties,